How Much FAFSA Money Will I Get?

 Before applying, the Federal Student Aid Estimator is a useful tool to estimate the amount of federal student aid you may qualify for.

-Assuming that you meet the eligibility criteria and are applying on time, you may receive some form of federal financial aid, especially if your EFC is less than your cost of attendance.
+Assuming that you meet the eligibility criteria and are applying on time, you may receive some form of federal financial aid, especially if your SAI is less than your cost of attendance.
 Potential sources of federal student aid include the following programs:

 Grants